How to Master DBT’s TIPP Skills EASILY

 Remember that the TIPP skills won’t remove your emotions but will help turn the volume down on your feelings.

-They’ll just help you reset so you can perhaps be mindful of how you’re feeling.
+They’ll just help you reset so you can perhaps be mindful of your feelings

 Instead of reacting to the emotions with an outburst of anger, for example, it just lets you take a step back.